Smith & Wesson Centennial: Models

-Model 40 and 42
+Model 40

 The Smith & Wesson Model 40 originally debuted as the Centennial in 1952 and was renamed the Model 40 in 1957.

 The Model 40 is chambered in .38 special and has a five-round capacity.
 It is a snub-nose revolver with a 1 7/8-inch barrel.
 It is built on Smith & Wesson's J-frame and weighs 21 oz. empty.

 The revolver was made with a grip safety as some shooters could not get used to the idea of firing a revolver without cocking the hammer.

 Smith & Wesson reintroduced this model in 2007 as a collector's piece with some models featuring a case hardened finish by Doug Turnbull.

+Model 42

 The Model 42 came out in 1952 as the Airweight Centennial but was changed in 1957 to the Model 42.

 The gun was the same design as the Model 40 except the frame was made of an aluminum alloy, resulting in a lower weight than the Model 40.
 The Model 42 was discontinued in 1974.

 Model 640

-The Model 640 revolver has been in production since 1990 and was chambered for .38 Special.
+The Model 640 has been in production since 1990 and was chambered for .38 Special.

 It was fitted with a standard barrel of 1-7/8 inch length.
 The second model had a slightly heavier and longer barrel of 2-1/8 inch length.
 A 3" barreled version was offered until 1993, when it was dropped from production.

 In 1996 S&W began chambering the 640 in .357 Magnum.
 Because of the power of the .357 magnum cartridge, the frame is strengthened just in front of the cylinder release on those models.

-Model 442 and 642
+Model 442

+From 1993 through 1996, the 442 was made with a satin nickel finish.

 The 442 has an aluminum frame and blued carbon steel cylinder.

+Model 642

-The 642 has an aluminum frame and stainless steel cylinder.
-From 1993 through 1996, the 442 was made with a satin nickel finish.
+The 642 has an aluminum frame and stainless steel barrel and cylinder.

+Model 042 subvariant: Smith & Wesson experienced problems matching the color of the clear anodized finish on the alloy frame to the stainless steel barrel and cylinder during the early production of Model 642 revolvers.
+Those frames were set aside and later black anodized (both matte and polished finishes), with blued steel cylinders and barrels fitted to them.
+Such frames that had already been model marked with "642" had the "6" over-stamped with a "0."
+Frames that had not yet been model marked were stamped "042."
+The resulting Model 042 was produced in 1992 and sold commercially in 1993, but never cataloged by Smith & Wesson.
+It is considered a transition model to the Model 442, which began production in 1993.